canonical/mlflow-operator/docs/how-to/integrate/integrate-cos.rst

     juju integrate mlflow-mysql:logging grafana-agent-k8s:logging-provider
     juju integrate mlflow-server:logging grafana-agent-k8s:logging-provider

-Obtain the Grafana Dashboard Admin Password
+Obtain the Grafana dashboard admin password
 -------------------------------------------

 Switch the model to ``cos`` and retrieve the Grafana dashboard admin password.
 Execute the following commands:

 .. code-block:: bash

     juju switch cos
     juju run-action grafana/0 get-admin-password --wait

-Obtain the Grafana Dashboard URL
+Obtain the Grafana dashboard URL
 --------------------------------

 To access the Grafana dashboard, you need the URL.
 Run the following command to get the URLs for COS endpoints:

 .. code-block:: bash